rabestro/rabestro.github.io/_posts/2023-08-26-whitebox-testing-lowest-common-ancestor-of-a-binary-search-tree.md

 title: "WhiteBox Testing: Lowest Common Ancestor of a Binary Search Tree"
 date: 2023-08-26
 categories: [AI, Testing]
-tags: [ai, java, unit-test, white-box, binary-tree]
+tags: [ai, java, unit-test, whitebox, binary-tree]
 mermaid: true
+pin: true
 ---

 In this article, we'll explore how artificial intelligence (AI) can assist in creating unit tests using white box technology.
 We'll use a problem published on LeetCode as a testing object, specifically the "[Lowest Common Ancestor of a Binary Search Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/)" problem.